RTEMS/rtems-docs/c_user/task_manager.rst

 Tasks should not be made global unless remote tasks must interact with them.
 This avoids the system overhead incurred by the creation of a global task.
-When a global task is created, the task’s name and id must be transmitted to every node in the system for insertion in the local copy of the global object table.
+When a global task is created, the task's name and id must be transmitted to every node in the system for insertion in the local copy of the global object table.